 1. Work as a ‘mommy’s helper’

-Twenty-five years ago, middle-school baby sitters were the norm.
-Now, some hover-parents won’t even leave their middle-schoolers home alone by themselves, let alone in charge of younger children.
+In the past, middle-school-age baby sitters were the norm.
+Now, some hover-parents won’t even leave their middle-schoolers home alone, let alone in charge of younger children.

 That means many traditional baby-sitting jobs have dried up for preteens.
 But there may be money to be made as a “mommy’s helper.”